Skip to main content

 Tenant Eviction Solicitors

-Section 21 and Section 8 notices, accelerated possession orders, warrants of possession and High Court enforcement — handled by experienced eviction solicitors, not paralegals.
+Section 8 notices, possession claims, warrants of possession and High Court enforcement — handled by experienced eviction solicitors under the Renters' Rights Act 2025.

 We ensure notices are served correctly the first time, avoiding costly delays and invalid claims.
 Staged fixed-fee pricing available.
-How long does it take to evict a tenant?
 We will give you a realistic timeline at the outset.

 SRA Regulated